Skip to content

 A package is a collection of programs.
 For example, numpy is a package, tensorflow is a package, etc. Over 150 packages are automatically installed with Anaconda installation.
 Over 250 additional open source packages can be installed from the Anaconda repository with the 'conda install' command.
 Moreover, thousands of other packages are available from Anaconda cloud.

-A virtual environment is a named collection of packages.
-For example, a virtual environment named 'test_environment' is a collection of python 3.5, basemap 1.0.7, and shapely 1.5.16.
-A user may create one virtual environment per project if each project needs different collection of software.
-Therefore, virtual environments avoid problems of version conflicting between different user projects.
-The command 'conda' is used to create and manage virtual environments in Anaconda.
-Note that other than 'conda', the command 'pip' can also be used to install python packages into a virtual environment.
+A Conda environment is a named collection of packages.
+For example, a Conda environment named 'test_environment' is a collection of python 3.5, basemap 1.0.7, and shapely 1.5.16.
+A user may create one Conda environment per project if each project needs different collection of software.
+Therefore, Conda environments avoid problems of version conflicting between different user projects.
+The command 'conda' is used to create and manage Conda environments in Anaconda.
+Note that other than 'conda', the command 'pip' can also be used to install python packages into a Conda environment.
 The 'pip' command facilitates to access more python packages.
 However, 'pip' does not resolve package dependency well, while 'conda' does a much better job._

 Anaconda Modules